Peter W. Bennett, Owner

 "Discover

-the Health of Your Horse with Infrared Thermal Imaging"
+of Your Horse with Infrared Thermal Imaging"

 -On-site at your facility-no trailering